diogenes-moreira/inference-engine/README.md

 ## State of the project
 The project is in the early stages of development; the first step is to create the representation

-https://github.com/expr-lang/expr
+## Representation
+the representation of the rules and facts will be done using the expr language. https://github.com/expr-lang/expr